nanvel/blog/2017/11/trading.md

 Fibonacci extension is a tool used to find targets for growth after a pull-back.
 Commonly used 161.8, 200.

+Images for retracement, extension, expansion!

+Combine fibonacci with trendlines and moving averages.

 Institutional activities signs:
 - Sideways price action area
 - Aggressive initiation activity
 - Strong rejection

 Institutions have large amount of capital to trade.

+Following a consistent set of actions leads to consistent results.

+Success parts:
+- consistency
+- risk management
+- edge in the market

+> The most important rule of trading is to play great defense, not great offence.
+>
+> Paul Tudor Jones

+Trading is about probabilities, never certainties.

 ## Order book